Eigenvector continuation for the pairing Hamiltonian: Eigenvector continuation as an emulation tool

 Finally, we comment on the impact of enlarging the training set.
 While for two training points it was not possible to approximate the solution qualitatively over the considered coupling range, three training points were sufficient to approximate the solution.
 Once a mixed training set is chosen, a further increase in the number of training vectors does not significantly increase the quality of the emulator.
 This is consistent with the observation from the norm kernel, which reveals strong linear dependencies among vectors from the same regime.
 Therefore, adding (almost) co-linear vectors will not further improve the emulated results.
 The location of training points seems to be more important than the total number of training points.
 Once the various physical regimes are covered in the training stage, the emulator quantitatively predicts the exact solution very well.
+Our general findings agree with the results from Ref.~\cite{Baran2022rbm} that employ an iterative update of the RBM manifold.